 Place all ingredients in a food processor or blender and process well to create a fragrant Thai red curry paste.

 If too thick, add a little more coconut milk to help blend ingredients.
-Note that it will taste very strong at this point, but will mellow when you add your curry ingredients plus remaining coconut milk.
-Also, it will turn a stronger red color once it is cooked, bringing out the red chili color.
+Note that it will taste very strong at this point but will mellow when you add your curry ingredients plus the remaining coconut milk.
+It will also turn a stronger red color once it is cooked.

-If you prefer a curry sauce rather than a paste, add up to 1 can coconut milk and process.
+- If you prefer a curry sauce rather than a paste, add up to 1 can coconut milk and process in the food processor.

 - Since you can't always find Thai chili powder, feel free to use the chili powder from your local supermarket.
 Although Mexican in origin, it works wonderfully well for this and other Thai recipes, as the chiles are roasted first before being blended into a powder.
 If using Thai or Asian chili powder, be sure to reduce the amount to a teaspoon or two rather than tablespoons, or it will be far too spicy.

 - To use immediately, fry the paste in a little oil to release the fragrance, about 1 minute.
 Add your choice of meat, tofu, wheat gluten, and/or vegetables.